Vatsalparsaniya/ML_Knowledge/README.md

 - Add your name to the Contributors.md file
   - Ex. `[Vatsal Parsaniya](https://github.com/Vatsalparsaniya)`
-- Collect **Machine Learning, Deep Lerning, DataScience Concepts or Algorithum** if information is taken form any refrence don't forget to add reference.
+- Collect **Machine Learning, Deep Learning, DataScience Concepts or Algorithm** if the information is taken form any reference don't forget to add a reference.
   - Ex.
 I want to Add `Concepts of Outlier`
-    - make a folder named `Outlier`, if alrealy present in repository add additional information into that.
+    - make a folder named `Outlier`, if already present in repository add additional information into that.
     - create `Readme.md` file in `Outlier` folder add your knowledge there
     - You can add knowledge like:
       - Why this concept
-      - How this algorithum works
+      - How this algorithm works
       - Advantages
       - Disadvantages
       - What Are the Basic Assumption
-      - In which problem statement you can your this concept or Algorithum
+      - In which problem statement you can your this concept or Algorithm
-    - list of concepts : Stacking, Ensembling , Cross-Velidation, Stacking VS Blending, standardisation, normalization, standardisation vs normalization, etc...
+    - list of concepts: Stacking, Ensembling, Cross-Validation, Stacking VS Blending, standardisation, normalization, standardisation vs normalization, etc...
-    - List of Algorithums : Linear Regression, Logistic Regression, Decision Tree, SVM (Support Vector Machine), Naive Bayes, KNN (K- Nearest Neighbors), K-Means, Random Forest, etc...
+    - List of Algorithms: Linear Regression, Logistic Regression, Decision Tree, SVM (Support Vector Machine), Naive Bayes, KNN (K- Nearest Neighbors), K-Means, Random Forest, etc...

-* Choose one or all , make a pull request for your work and wait for it to be merged!
+* Choose one or all, make a pull request for your work and wait for it to be merged!
 ---
 ## Getting started